-MedFT Annual Stud lent Learning Outc ome Evaluation wi ith Major Pro fessor Studer nt's Name: Year in Program: Semeste er: fy the descriptor that b ir current development complete each of these tasks 1.
-Knowledge: Examine the use of the biopsyc Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm nents: 2.
-Practice : Ability to to collaborative and inte Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm nents: 3.
-Diversity: Evaluate as recognize multicultur that Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm nents: 4.
-Research: Design, an of methods relevant to • - dent research ι ising a variety Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm nents: 5.
-Ethics: Interpret and supervision, practice, • ical issues affecting healthcare res earch, Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm nents:
+MedFT Annual Student Learning Outcome Evaluation with Major Professor

+Studen it's Name: Year in Program: Semeste er: fy the descriptor that b t developmental stage current ability to c omplete each of these tasks at their 1.
+Knowledge: Examine of the biopsychosocia edFT through the use Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm ents: 2.
+Practice: Ability to to and integrated care, c hrough collaborative Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm ents: 3.
+Diversity: Evaluate a multicultural systems that recognize Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm ents: 4.
+Research: Design, an methods relevant to the • dings from independ lent research u sing a variety of Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm ents: 5.
+Ethics: Interpret and practice, and policy. discuss legal and eth ical issues affecting healthcare res earch, supervision, Competency rating: Doesn't Meet (1) Developing (2), Meets (3), Exceeds (4) Comm ents:

-Plan of Action (for any SLO where the student or faculty members have determined more work is needed on a SLO beyond curriculum already available): 1.
-What are the strengths in your research/writing skills?
-2. What are the growth areas in your research/writing skills?
-3. What are the strengths in your teaching/presentation skills?
-4. What are the growth areas in your teaching/presentation skills?
-5. What are the strengths in your clinical/supervisory skills?
-6. What are the growth areas in your clinical/supervisory skills?
-7. adjus How well do you believe that you are managing the demands of the curriculum and what tments would help if any?
-8. are y What do you perceive to be your biggest challenge in relation to the program and what our plans for accomplishing that/those requirement(s)? ent's Signature Date Advi sor's Signature Date
+of Action (for any SLO where the stud SLO beyond curriculum already availal lent or faculty members have determined more work is needed ble): 1.
+What are the strengths in your resea arch/writing skills?
+2. What are the growth areas in your r research/writing skills?
+3. What are the strengths in your teach hing/presentation skills?
+4. What are the growth areas in your to reaching/presentation skills?
+5. What are the strengths in your clinic cal/supervisory skills?
+6. What are the growth areas in your c clinical/supervisory skills?
+7. adjus How well do you believe that you are streets would help if any? re managing the demands of the curriculum and what 8. plans What do you perceive to be your big for accomplishing that/those requirements ggest challenge in relation to the program and what are your ent(s)?
+Date the student file was reviewed and upda ated as necessary: Stude ent's Signature Date -- Advi sor's Signature Date